joanpadolina/browser-technologies-1920/README.md

 ### Image turned of

 When image is disabled the structure of the webapp remains stable.
 There is no difference in the skeleton so this is a good thing.
-Becase the image has a set of width and height the structure is untouched.
+Because the image has a set of width and height the structure is untouched.

 <img src="./readme%20assets/img%20off.png">

 The only downside of removing te image is of the ALT tag that is not there.
-This is a important thing to remember for next assignments.
+This is a important thing to remember for upcomming assignments.

 ### Custom fonts
 The app has only one font and this a basic font that every os knows.
 Which makes the app fast and durable.
 When turned off there will be no big difference only the fallback of the browser will be shown.